-- a) the maximum number of performance rights proposed to be awarded to Rob Sindel under this approval is 448,760; - b) the price payable on the issue or vesting of each performance right is \$nil; - c) since approval for performance rights under the PRP was last obtained (at the 2015 AGM), Rob Sindel (being the only director to participate in the PRP) received 359,009 performance rights as his PRP allocation for YEM16.
-The acquisition price for these performance rights was \$nil; - d) there is no loan proposed in relation to the proposed award of performance rights to Rob Sindel; and - e) the performance rights that are the subject of this approval will be granted to Rob Sindel on or around 15 July 2016 (and, in any event, prior to 31 December 2016).
+- a) the maximum number of performance rights proposed to be awarded to Rob Sindel under this approval is 339,466; - b) the price payable by Rob Sindel on the issue or vesting of each performance right is \$nil; - c) since approval for performance rights under the PRP was last obtained (at the 2016 AGM), Rob Sindel (being the only director to participate in the PRP) received 448,760 performance rights as his PRP allocation for YEM17.
+The acquisition price for these performance rights was \$nil; - d) there is no loan proposed in relation to the proposed award of performance rights to Rob Sindel; and - e) the performance rights that are the subject of this approval will be granted to Rob Sindel on or around 17 July 2017 (and, in any event, prior to 31 December 2017).